 New racing sportscar enters testing phasePorsche customer motorsport: Prototype for the American Le Mans Series

-Dubai.
+Stuttgart.
 The development of a new prototype by Dr. Ing. h.c.
-F. Porsche AG, Stuttgart, for customer racing in the LMP2 (Le Mans Prototype 2) category of the 2006 American Le Mans Series, which was announced mid-April, now enters the decisive realization phase.
+F. Porsche AG, Stuttgart, for customer racing in the LMP2 (Le Mans Prototype 2) category of the 2006 American Le Mans Series, which was announced mid-April, now enters the decisive realisation phase.
 The first functional tests on Porsche’s test track at the Research & Development Centre in Weissach have now been successfully concluded.
 This marks the beginning of the testing phase for the new racing sportscar which is one-hundred percent Porsche designed and constructed, from the carbon-fibre Kevlar body to the newly-developed engine, the chassis and power-train through to the suspension.

 The prototype is powered by a newly-developed 90-degree V8 endurance engine, fitted with air restrictors complying to ACO regulations, delivering around 480 hp from a 3.4-litre capacity.
 The lightweight power plant features a very low centre of gravity, four valves per cylinder, a dry-sump lubrication system and single cylinder throttle valves.